igorms-pro/voyagely/docs/travel_apis_research.md

 Hotels require both shopping/pricing APIs for consumer experiences and supply-side management for property partners.
 Booking.com and Expedia Group provide complementary capabilities.

-Booking.com’s Connectivity APIs enable property-level management for availability, rates, and restrictions (ARI), making them ideal for supply-side integrations where Wanderly partners directly with properties.
+Booking.com’s Connectivity APIs enable property-level management for availability, rates, and restrictions (ARI), making them ideal for supply-side integrations where Voyagely partners directly with properties.
 The Demand API, in contrast, is positioned for affiliate partners seeking access to Booking.com’s inventory—including accommodations and other products—for consumer-facing experiences.
 Public, numeric pricing for Demand and details of production usage for Connectivity are not listed; onboarding is required.[^7][^8][^9][^10][^11]

 Expedia Group’s Rapid API is a modular, high-scale lodging platform with claims of access to 700,000–750,000 properties across 250,000 destinations, 24 million property images in 40 languages, and over 68 million reviews.
 It handles more than six billion API calls daily and offers competitive, commissionable rates.
 While explicit public usage pricing is not listed, the partner narrative emphasizes strategic account management, content richness, and an evolving schema, indicating a mature partner-led deployment model.[^11]